arthur-batel/IMPACT/README.md

 cd DBPR
 make install
 conda activate dbpr-env
-# open one of the notebooks in the experiments/notebook example forlder
+# open one of the notebooks in the experiments/notebook_examples forlder
 ```

 ## Training, testing, evaluating the model and running experiments